qutip/qutip/doc/introduction.rst

 * The numerics underlying QuTiP are time-tested algorithms that run at C-code speeds, thanks to the `Numpy <http://numpy.scipy.org/>`_ and `Scipy <http://www.scipy.org/ scipy>`_ libraries, and are based on many of the same algorithms used in propriety software.

-* QuTiP allows for solving the dynamics of Hamiltonians with arbitrary time-dependence (does not yet include time-dependent collapse operators).
+* QuTiP allows for solving the dynamics of Hamiltonians with arbitrary time-dependence, including collapse operators.

+* Time-dependent problems can be automatically compiled into C-code at run-time for increased performance.

-* Takes advantage of the multiple processing cores found in essentially all modern computers [*]_.
+* Takes advantage of the multiple processing cores found in essentially all modern computers.

 * QuTiP was designed from the start to require a minimal learning curve for those users who have experience using the popular quantum optics toolbox by Sze M. Tan.